JakeRowsell89/functional-programming/lib/declarative-code/README.md

 - Can be easy to learn as they tend to be small
 - The DSL can be declarative

+Take a look at Cucumber with one of the SDETS

 ## Why?
 In the example provided we only get small benefits.
 No looping means less chance of a bug introduced by looping incorrectly.
 It also is clear immediately what something does, instead of needing to look inside the loop and try to figure that out.